 The fact is that we need to get used to change and uncertainty.
 If you’re in business and you expect it to be calm waters all the way to your destination, you’ll probably be disappointed.
 Uncertainty is always present.
 Change could be political, economic, technological or social.
 Things don’t stand still.
 And the only thing you and your business can do is to try to plan for change, adapt to it when it comes and control what you can.
 Nothing is forever.

-So, make some decisions in 2017 that will ensure that your company prospers come what may.
+So, make some decisions that will ensure that your company prospers come what may.
 Ensure that your business takes advantage of the inactivity of competitors if they are hanging back.
 Check out our 5 tips below:

 - Look at what the experts are saying.
 Of course, experts can be wrong and have been wrong many times.
 Some readers will remember Michael Fish and the ‘non-hurricane’ of 1987?
 Plenty of commentators get year-end FTSE predictions very wrong.
 Equally there are signals, and it pays to at least take forecasts into account.
-Whether UK PLC grows 0.8% in 2017 or heads above 1% is arguable and a moot point.
-We’re not likely to head into recession, suggesting a more stable environment than was perhaps expected.
-That’s a recipe for optimism as opposed to the alternative.
+Whether UK PLC grows marginally, or contracts is an imponderable question, and a moot point.
+We might not head into recession, heralding a more stable environment than was perhaps expected.
+If so, that’s a recipe for optimism as opposed to the alternative.
 And, it’s a sign that if you can be confident of growth if you focus on the right activities in your particular marketplace.

 - Audit your market and your offering.
 They say, in tough times, it’s survival of the fittest.
 How fit is your business?
 How do you stack up against competitors?
 Is your proposition unique or commoditised?
 Do you have a set of solutions that differentiate you?
 Customers are swamped for choice.
 It’s easy to find a supplier through simple search or by asking your network on Facebook, LinkedIn, Twitter or elsewhere.
-Based on where you are now, will prospective clients find you and how will they react when they do?
+Based on where you are now, will prospective clients find you, and how will they react when they do?